Artorius-Castus/music-player-with-gestures/README.md

 # music-player-with-gestures
-making a music player which can detect hand movements to skip to previous and next song ysing html css js opencv and mediapipe
+making a music player which can detect hand movements to skip to previous and next song using html css js opencv and mediapipe